Click to hear an audio recording of this post

 While you may appear on the first page of Google one year, a competitor may decide to start an SEO campaign and, as they rise up the ranks, you get pushed down.
 If you aren’t regularly auditing your own SEO success, it could be years before you realize why your business has trailed off.

 One sure way to jeopardize ranking is to utilize “black hat” tactics.
 These are manipulative techniques which prioritize shady tactics over quality work.

 Some of the “black hat” sins include; hiding text on your site, ‘cloaking’ your content and paying for backlinks.

 These tactics won’t just impact your ranking, they could get you banned for a period of months or even years.
-Google is not afraid to come down hard on anyone who uses black hat tactics.
+Google has taken a hard stance against black hat tactics.

 6. Copy or duplicating other people’s content

 Just never copy or duplicate other people’s content.
 No matter what.